1. General information

 The NGO programme is a Nordic instrument that supports the development of a strong and dynamic civil society in the Baltic Sea Region and helps expanding the capacity of NGOs in the Baltic States by sharing experience and knowledge with the Nordic partners.

-- Promotion of knowledge transfer for mutual benefit within different sector areas
+- Knowledge transfer for mutual benefit within different sector areas

 It is a formal requirement that the applicant and relevant partners are Non-Governmental Organisations (NGOs).